-Being a personal trainer is a very rewarding job for those who have a passion for fitness and different types of sports.
-Lately, the world has become one big oyster that enables people from all over the world to find their dream job across the ocean.
-That’s why a great number of people with the right qualifications have decided that moving to Dubai as a personal trainer is their destiny.
-Considering the fact that there are many personal trainer jobs in Dubai, this risky relocation is most likely going to be a fruitful one.
+Being a personal trainer is a gratifying job for those who have a passion for fitness and different types of sports.
+Lately, the world has become one giant oyster that enables people from all over the world to find their dream job across the ocean.
+That’s why a significant number of people with the right qualifications have decided that moving to Dubai as a personal trainer is their destiny.
+Because there are many personal trainer jobs in Dubai, this huge relocation is most likely going to be a fruitful one.

 However, we all know that moving far away from home is never an easy process.
-So once you realize that moving to Dubai for a job is a prospect that awaits in the near future, you ought to get ready for it.
-That’s what our short guide is here for – to provide you with some tools that will make this transition a lot easier.
+So once you realize that moving to Dubai for a job is a prospect that awaits in the near future, you ought to prepare for it.
+That’s what our short guide is here for – to provide you with some tools to make this transition a lot easier.

 Do you satisfy all the requirements for moving to Dubai as a personal trainer?

 As you can imagine, moving for a job takes much more than just showing up at the place you hope to work someday.
-In order for you to be recognized as a person who can hold boxing classes Dubai for gentlemen or ladies, you will have to bring the necessary accreditation with you.
+For you to be recognized as a person who can hold boxing classes Dubai for gentlemen or ladies, you will have to bring the necessary accreditation with you.
 That includes:

 - A certificate that will declare your competence

-- A visa that is valid, registering with Dubai Sports Authority
+- A valid visa and registration with Dubai Sports Authority

 - Trade license

 - The right set of skills

 - Experience in the sports and fitness industry